 Best RDSP and DTC Planning Resource for Parents Who Started Late

-If your child has a disability and you have not yet applied for the Disability Tax Credit or opened a Registered Disability Savings Plan, the best resource is one that tells you three things clearly: exactly how much the delay has cost so far, exactly what you can recover, and exactly what to do this month.
-The short answer is that every year without an RDSP is up to $4,500 in lost government money (grants plus bonds) that your child will never get back — but the 10-year carryforward rule means some of that loss can be recovered if you act now.
-A parent who opens an RDSP at age 16 instead of 13 has lost roughly $13,500 in potential government contributions, but can recover a portion through catch-up provisions.
-A parent who waits until 18 has lost more and has less time to recover.
+If your child has a disability and you have not yet applied for the Disability Tax Credit or opened a Registered Disability Savings Plan, the best resource is one that tells you three things clearly: exactly which eligible years may be outside the carryforward window, exactly what you can recover, and exactly what to do this month.
+The short answer is that each year without an RDSP can mean up to $3,500 in missed grants and $1,000 in missed bonds for that year, although unused entitlements may be carried forward for up to 10 years.
+The amount that remains available depends on DTC eligibility, family income, and the years that qualify.

 The Cost of Delay, Year by Year